stajichlab/Workshop_Annotation_2021/docs/index.md

 3. Going do annotation of existing genomes.

+We will use [Funannotate](https://github.com/nextgenusfs/funannotate/) or [funannotate readthedocs](https://funannotate.readthedocs.io/en/latest/). https://doi.org/10.5281/zenodo.1134477

 We will use code that is in the checked out repository.

 Also available here to browse on web. https://github.com/stajichlab/Workshop_Annotation_2021/tree/main/workshop/annotation_Afum/

+See the pipeline folder for scripts which will run on the CGIAR cluster.

 ## Setup and repeat mask